geodon/jdownloader-docker/README.md

    - Example: If your host is at `192.168.1.100`, add that IP address

 This allows the UI to connect directly to JDownloader without routing through the cloud, which can be faster and more reliable on a local network.

+## Features

+### EventScripter Extension

+The container automatically installs and configures the EventScripter extension with an auto-update script that:

+- Runs every 10 minutes
+- Checks if JDownloader updates are available
+- Only updates when JDownloader is idle (no downloads, crawling, or extraction in progress)
+- Automatically restarts JDownloader after updating

+**Note:** EventScripter is installed on first startup but requires one container restart to become active.
+After the initial restart, it will be fully functional and the auto-update script will run automatically.

+The auto-update script can be customized by editing `scripts/eventscripter-autoupdate.js` before building the image.